 -Ice packs, freezer packs, frozen gel packs and other accessories required to cool formula, breast milk and juice are allowed in carry-on.
 If these accessories are partially frozen or slushy, they are subject to the same screening as described above.
 You may also bring gel or liquid-filled teethers, canned, jarred and processed baby food in carry-on baggage.
 These items may be subject to additional screening.

-For plus sizes, we follow a standard U.S. plus chart as well.
-We have learned that someone who considers themselves a XXL (in misses) is not a 2X (plus).
-The best way for you to determine your size is to measure your band size (right under your chest), the smallest part of your waist, and your hips and follow the chart.
+Plus Sizes: We follow a standard U.S. plus chart.
+Our plus sizes range from 1X-3X.
+NOTE: Someone who considers themselves an XXL (in misses) is not a 2X (in plus).
+An XXL in misses is a size 1X in plus sizing.
+The best way for you to determine your size is to measure your band size (right under your chest), the smallest part of your waist, hips, and follow the chart.

-If you have any further questions regarding size, don’t hesitate to contact us at, firstname.lastname@example.org! :)
+If you have any questions, please don’t hesitate to contact us! firstname.lastname@example.org

 The model below is a true XS (size 2 and 32C).
 Notice how much room she has in the hips.
 You can also see the difference between the two sizes.
 The small is much baggier.